On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Concluding remarks

-Note should be taken on the following fact: in deriving the convergence results and error estimates in the presence of spillback, the assumption of strict convexity needs only apply to the congested branch of the fundamental diagram.
+\begin{itemize} \item In deriving the convergence results and the error estimates in the presence of spillback, the assumption of strict concavity needs only apply to the congested branch of the fundamental diagram.
 In other words, one can choose the uncongested branch arbitrarily as long as the minimum requirements {\bf (F)} are satisfied, and the established results still hold.
-For example, one may consider a piecewise-defined fundamental diagram with a linear uncongested branch and a smooth and strictly concave congested branch.
+For example, one may consider a piecewise-defined fundamental diagram with a linear uncongested branch and a strictly concave congested branch.

+\item If a fundamental diagram has a piecewise linear congested branch, then the more the linear pieces, the less error the continuum approximation induces when spillback occurs.
+This can be explained rather intuitively by the wave-front tracking algorithm \citep{Dafermos, GP}.
+Nevertheless, the convergence result may not hold for the piecewise linear fundamental diagram in the presence of spillback.

+\item The continuum signal model and our methodological framework are easily generalizable to a signal junction with $m$ incoming links and $n$ outgoing links, where $m>1$, $n\geq 1$.
+One example -- a junction with two incoming links and two outgoing links -- is provided in \ref{secAppsj}. \end{itemize}

-This paper is the first to rigorously analyze the continuum junction model that employs a traffic-signal-type control mechanism, and to provide a foundation and guidance for applications of such model, which is an efficient and flexible alternative to the on-and-off signal model.
-Future research will be primarily focused on the application of such continuum model in light of the results shown here, but extension of our analysis to other types of traffic flow dynamics remain an important aspect of theoretical investigation.
+This paper is the first to rigorously analyze the continuum junction model that employs a traffic signal control mechanism, and to provide foundation and guidance for the applications of such model, which is an efficient and flexible alternative to the on-and-off signal model.
+Results developed in this paper have a positive impact on dynamic traffic assignment, especially on the network performance submodel, which describes flow propagation, flow conservation, and travel delay on signalized networks.
+In particular, when certain types of DTA problems are to be solved using the continuum signal model, our findings made in this paper provide practitioners with suggestions regarding the choice of fundamental diagrams, depending on whether or not spillback occurs, and with ways of assessing the approximation efficacy of the continuum model, based on the error estimates that we established.
+Immediate applications of the continuum signal model to DTA are under way.
+It also remains an important aspect of theoretical investigation to extend our methodological framework to other traffic flow dynamics, such as the link delay model \citep{Friesz1993} and the Vickrey model \citep{Vickrey, GVM1, GVM2}, and to accommodate more complicated turning movements at junctions.